aoriens/news-service/README.md

 - `base64_data` - a base64-encoded image data.
 A string, required.
 - `content_type` - a MIME content type of the image.
 A string, required.

+### CreateTag

+An request to create a tag.
+Fields:

+- `name` - the tag name.
+A string, required.

 ### CreateUser

 An request to create a user.
 Fields: